History of the Jews in Luxembourg: Luxembourg and the Holocaust

 Luxembourg was invaded by Germany on 10 May 1940; before and during the invasion, 50,000 Luxembourgers managed to flee the country, amongst which were 1,650 Jews, who escaped into France and Belgium.
 Other Jews managed to escape thanks to clandestine rescues, carried out by both the resistance and individuals; the most famous of these individuals was Victor Bodson, a cabinet minister and Righteous Among the Nations.
 On 5 September, Gustav Simon announced the extension of the Nuremberg Laws to Luxembourg.
 From October 1940, the Gestapo adopted a policy of encouraging Jews to emigrate westwards; in the following year, nearly, 1,000 took this opportunity, although it would not be enough to escape the Nazis' persecution.

 On 22 October 1940 the synagogue of Esch was destroyed.
 In May 1941 the synagogue of Luxembourg City was closed by the Gestapo, vandalised and then razed, which took until autumn of 1943.
 On 3 June 1941 the synagogue in Esch was also destroyed.

 From 7 February 1941 a law mandated the confiscation of all property of those who had emigrated up until 1940.
 From 18 April 1941 this was extended to Jews remaining in Luxembourg.
 The confiscated property was either sold off or used by various Nazi organisations.
 The money was intended to be used towards funding the germanisation policy in Luxembourg, the so-called Aufbaufonds Moselland.
 In November 1941 all Jewish organisations were dissolved and more than 35,000 Reichsmark were confiscated.

 Most Jews that remained in the Grand Duchy were interned at Fünfbrunnen, an internment camp near Troisvierges.
 From here, 696 Jewish prisoners were deported to ghettos, labour camps, and extermination camps, of whom, 56 survived.
-More than 500 Luxembourgian Jews that had fled to France or Belgium were also deported to camps, of whom 16 survived.
-Altogether, 1,945 of the 3,500 pre-war Luxembourgian Jews died, whilst 1,555 survived the Holocaust by fleeing, hiding, or surviving in detention.
+More than 500 Luxembourgish Jews that had fled to France or Belgium were also deported to camps, of whom 16 survived.
+Altogether, 1,945 of the 3,500 pre-war Luxembourgish Jews died, whilst 1,555 survived the Holocaust by fleeing, hiding, or surviving in detention.

 At the end of the war, out of six Jewish congregations (Luxembourg City, Esch-Alzette, Ettelbruck, Mondorf, Medernach and Grevenmacher) only two remained, in Luxembourg and in Esch.

 Luxembourg government's 2015 report: The "Jewish Question" in Luxembourg (1933-1941): The Luxembourg State in the Face of Nazi Anti-Semitic Persecution. was unanimously adopted in the government and it apologized to the Jewish community.